42ND Annual IACP Technology Conference

 In addition to the survey, IACP also developed Guiding Principles on Cloud Computing for Law Enforcement.
 These principles, which were developed in collaboration with experts from SafeGov and key law enforcement subject matter experts from around the United States, establish clear and concise parameters and a path forward for the exploration of cloud-based computing solutions and services by law enforcement.
 The principles were updated in 2015.

 World Innovation Conference: The Future of Law Enforcement Information Management

-IACP, together with the Canadian Association of Chiefs of Police (CACP), Canadian Interoperability Technology Interest Group (CITG), Dutch National Police, European Network for Law Enforcement Technology Services (ENLETS), Federal Police of Belgium, Hague Security Delta, Royal Marechaussee Netherlands (KMar) and other international law enforcement professional associations and European partners, host the first World Innovation Conference: The Future of Law Enforcement Information Management.
-WICLEIM2014 on June 10-12, 2014, in Amsterdam, the Netherlands.
-An overview of the conference and results can be found here.
+On June 10-12, 2014, the IACP, together with the Canadian Association of Chiefs of Police (CACP), Canadian Interoperability Technology Interest Group (CITG), Dutch National Police, European Network for Law Enforcement Technology Services (ENLETS), Federal Police of Belgium, Hague Security Delta, Royal Marechaussee Netherlands (KMar) and other international law enforcement partners, hosted the first World Innovation Conference: The Future of Law Enforcement Information Management in Amsterdam, the Netherlands.
+An overview of the conference and results can be found HERE.

 The IACP LEIM Section provides law enforcement executives, IT managers, and technology specialists with a forum in which to share information, leading practices and lessons learned regarding state-of-the-art law enforcement information management, communications and interoperability, technology standards, and information sharing.
 Comprised of approximately 700 members, the LEIM Section is a rich source of information for chiefs, operational practitioners, and technologists.
 If you are not already an LEIM member, Join Today!
 (Note: You must be an IACP member to join.
 CLICK HERE to join the IACP and the LEIM Section.)